 We've moved beyond antioxidants now in terms of research and polyphenols & flavonoids & catchetins are being researched as anti-cancer agents and these are really easy to combine into my everyday eating habits.
 The following research article gives a nice summary of foods in each polyphenol category and in what food source you can find them.
 Here is a user friendly summary of polyphenols and flavanoids from Nutritionfacts.org.

-LDL cholestrol has been linked to an increased risk of breast cancer recurrence, whereas HDL cholestrol is thought to have a protective effect.
-A whole-grain plant based diet keeps this nicely balanced and here is further advice on reducing cholestrol from the NHS.
+LDL cholestrol has been linked to an increased risk of breast cancer recurrence.
+A whole-grain plant based diet keeps this in check which explained further here at Nutritionfacts.org.
+Here is further advice on reducing cholestrol from the NHS.

-A recent study suggests a decrease in GLA and EPA fatty acids was found in Inflammatory Breast Cancer breast adipose (fat) tissue.
+A recent study suggests a link between decreased GLA and EPA fatty acids in Inflammatory Breast Cancer breast adipose (fat) tissue.
+I take supplements for these to ensure I don't risk having this deficiecy.
 GLA (Gamma Linolenic Acid) can be found in evening primrose oil, blackcurrant seed oil, starflower/borage seed oil, hemp seed oil, and also in edible hemp seeds, oats, barley and spirulina.
 EPA (Eicosapentaenoic Acid) can be found in algae oil, seaweed, nuts, sunflower seeds.
 More info here.

 I follow the Dirty dozen, clean fifteen as much as possible to avoid pesticides on fruit and vegetables.
 It isn't always easy to find organic produce but if it's available then I buy it for leafy greens and produce with edible skin.